Vanders/borg/README.md

 ## What Does it Do?

-In essence the convergence is broken down into three phases:
+In essence the convergence is broken down into two phases:

   * 'Update Phase' - Pulling down the latest hotness from GitHub.
-  * 'Injection Phase' - Making sure all the prerequisites are satisfied like Homebrew.
   * 'Assimilation Phase' - Running chef-solo to actually personalize your system.